evaluationcopy/pfsense-suricata-elk-docker/README.md

 set TAG=6.3.0

 Edit the file docker-compose.yml, change the IP address 192.168.1.13 to the local IP that will be running docker (this PC).
 You'll notice both elastic and kibana use 127.0.0.1 and will only be available to the local machine while logstash will be available from your local network.
-You can update kibana to be available to your local network as well but updating it's IP address too.
+You can update kibana to be available to your local network as well by updating it's IP address.

 Stand up all the docker containers specified in the docker-compose.yml: